 Kedarnath Temple is at a distance of 223 kilometers from Rishikesh.
 You need to trek uphill for around 14 kilometers from Gaurikund.
 Pony rides are also available.

 The nearest airport, Dehra Dun Airport, is at around 110 kilometers distance.
 Bhuntar airport at Kullu, is at around 230 kilometers away.
 New Delhi, the capital of India, is at around 300 kilometers distance from Kedarnath.

 Harrawala railway station with station code HRW, is the nearest one to Kedarnath temple, at around 107 kilometers distance.
 Dehra Dun airport is at 11 kilometers from Harrawala railway station.
-Doiwala railway station with station code DWO, is another nearby station at 110 kilometers away.
-Dehra Dun airport is at 6 kilometers from Doiwala railway station.
+Doiwala railway station with station code DWO, is another nearby railway station at 110 around kilometers away.
+Dehra Dun airport is at around 6 kilometers from Doiwala railway station.
 Both these railway stations are under Moradabad railway division.